Bharath (actor): Career

-Debut success (2003–2009)
+Debut and Breakthrough (2003–2009)

 Bharath made his acting debut in the 2003 Tamil film Boys directed by S. Shankar, in which he played the guitarist of a boy band.
 He was selected for the role, after Shankar had seen him performing at a dance programme "Inspirations" at the Music Academy by Swingers.
 In 2004, he first appeared in the Malayalam film, the Jayaraj-directed vigilante film 4 The People, portraying one of the four protagonists.
 Later that year, he played the antagonist role in the Tamil film Chellamae.
 His portrayal of Vishwa, a possessive teenager who kidnaps his childhood friend whom he is obsessed with and although she has married someone else, was acclaimed by critics.
 He reprised his role from 4 The People in the Telugu remake Yuvasena.
 He played his first main lead role in Balaji Sakthivel's Tamil romantic-drama film Kaadhal that featured him as a poor mechanic who falls in love and elopes with a wealthy twelfth-standard student.
 The film, produced by Shankar, received critical acclaim and commercial success.
 Pattiyal, a gangster thriller, was his first release in 2006 and went to become a box office hit, with Bharath garnering accolades for his performance as a deaf and dumb hitman.
 Later that year, he starred in Azhagai Irukkirai Bayamai Irukkirathu, Em Magan, Chennai Kadhal and Veyil.
 While Chennai Kadhal, a romance film by Vikraman, bombed at the box office, Thirumurugan's family drama Em Magan was declared a hit film.
 He has received great accolades for Veyil.

 Following Veyil, Bharath experienced a setback in his career as his subsequent releases—with the exception of Pazhani—proved to be commercially unsuccessful.
 He was facing an "image crisis" as he signed up for action and masala films and went on play repetitive roles as a "larger than life angry young man", playing "small town rowdy" or "guy seeking revenge" roles.
 Koodal Nagar, was released in 2007 in which he portrayed a dual role, which was a box office disaster.
 In 2008, he appeared in Perarasu's Pazhani alongside Kajal Aggarwal and Khushbu which was an average success, and then Nepali, directed by V. Z. Durai.
 That year he had two more releases, Muniyandi Vilangial Moonramandu, which saw him collaborating with the Em Magan team again, and Hari's Seval.
 In 2009 he acted in Arumugam, directed by Suresh Krishna and Kanden Kadhalai, the Tamil remake of the 2007 Bollywood film Jab We Met.
 The latter featured him in a totally contrasting role as a rich businessman, and became his only commercial success in two years.